WhereJuly/62-http-convenience-pack/readme.md

 Type-safe, RFC-compliant, auto-completable HTTP constants and convenience functions to ensure uniform values across the stack.

+> Reflect actual list of the pack's modules (methods, statuses, MIME types, headers) in the sub-line.
+> Make the banner as narrow as the initial version.

 **Summary**

 The small TypeScript HTTP convenience package to expose uniform standardized RFC-compliant type-safe auto-completable HTTP constants to apply across your applications' ends and services.
 Manipulation functionality (validate, normalize etc.) is provided as well.